AnyAttack: Towards Large-scale Self-supervised Adversarial Attacks on Vision-language Models: Proposed Attack

-However, when the number of random images is smaller than the training dataset, the generated noises \( \delta \) may overfit to this limited set, leading to poor generalization for \( F \).
-To address this, we propose the \( K \)-augmentation strategy, which expands the set of random images to match the size of the training dataset $\mathcal{D}_p$.
-This strategy increases the number of sample pairs within each batch by a factor of \( K \), thereby improving computational efficiency.
-Specially, \( K \)-augmentation duplicates both adversarial noises \( \delta \) and the original images \( x \) \( K \) times, forming \( K \) mini-batches.
-For each mini-batch, the order of the adversarial noises remain consistent, while the order of the original images is shuffled within the mini-batch, referred to as shuffled images.
+To increase the number of random images within every batch, we present the \( K \)-augmentation strategy, which duplicates both adversarial noises \( \delta \) and the original images \( x \) \( K \) times, forming \( K \) mini-batches.
+For each mini-batch, the order of the adversarial noises remains consistent, while the order of the original images is shuffled within the mini-batch, referred to as shuffled images.
 These shuffled images are then added to the corresponding adversarial noise, resulting in adversarial images \( x' \).
 Next, the adversarial images are fed into \( F \) to produce adversarial embeddings $\mathbf{z}^{(adv)}$, which are then used for subsequent calculations against the original embeddings $\mathbf{z}$.

-We introduce a contrastive loss that maximizes the cosine similarity between positive sample pairs, defined by the \( i \)-th elements of adversarial and original embeddings in each mini-batch, while minimizing the similarity between the negative pairs, which consist of all other elements.
+Finally, we introduce the \emph{adversarial noise pre-training loss} $\mathcal{L}_{\text{Pre}}$.
+It maximizes the cosine similarity between positive sample pairs, defined by the \( i \)-th elements of adversarial and original embeddings in each mini-batch, while minimizing the similarity between the negative pairs, which consist of all other elements.
 This setup creates $n$ positive pairs and $n(n-1)$ negative pairs in every mini-batch, with gradients accumulated to update $F$: